Screenshot / Code Snippet

 Platform

-The extension has been tested in Chrome Stable on Ubuntu 10.04.
-However, it should work on Windows, Mac, and any Unix platform that can run Google Chrome or Chromium version 23.
+The extension has been tested in Chrome Stable on Mac OS 10.9.1.
+However, it should work on Windows, Mac, and any Unix platform that can run Google Chrome or Chromium version 32.

-In addition, you can download and install the Firefox version, which has been tested on Ubuntu 10.04 in Firefox 17, as well as Firefox 17 on Ubuntu 12.04.
+In addition, you can download and install the Firefox version, which has been tested on Mac OS 10.9.1 in Firefox 27.
 It should work on Windows, Mac, and any Unix platform that can run Firefox.

 Contact

-StackInbox has a free ticketing tool offered through Assembla's public spaces.
-Bugs can be reported there.
+StackInbox has moved to Github.
+Report bugs in this issue tracker.
 Additionally, I'm a regular Stack Exchange user and will respond to comments.
 I also hang out in the Project Management SE Chat room

 Since there are two threads of development, one for Chrome and one for Firefox, please be sure to indicate which platform you're using when reporting issues.